 Types of Asbestos Products Used in Submarines

-Navy veterans who served aboard any U.S. submarine built before the 1980s may have been exposed to asbestos.
-Many products used chrysotile and amosite asbestos types for vessel construction and the equipment inside.
+Navy veterans who served aboard any U.S. submarine built before the early 1980s may have been exposed to asbestos.
+Asbestos in submarines helped keep the vessels safe from corrosion and also fireproofed them.

 Submarine products that used asbestos include: